Mosman Art Gallery congratulates 2013 Mosman Art Prize winners

 Collection of works by courier

-Exhibited artworks must be collected by courier on 29 or 30 August, 10am–5pm
+- Exhibited artworks must be collected by courier on 28 or 29 August, 10am–5pm

 1. HOW TO ENTER

-The Mosman Art Prize is open to all permanent Australian residents aged 16 years and over with the exception of Mosman Council staff, Councillors, the Mosman Art Gallery Consultative Group; and their immediate family.
+The Mosman Art Prize is open to all permanent Australian residents aged 16 years and over with the exception of Mosman Council staff, Councillors, the Arts & Culture Community Consultative Committee and their immediate family.

 For the Mosman Art Prize, Commendation Prize, Viewers’ Choice, and Young Emerging Artists’ Award, the subject of the work is entirely open to the artist.
 For the Allan Gamble Memorial Art Prize, the subject is ‘the built environment’.

-Commendation Prize sponsored by Henry Bucks – $5,000
+- Commendation Prize sponsored by Henry Bucks of Mosman – $5,000

 All prizes will be awarded on the advice of the Judge, with the exception of the Viewers’ Choice Prize.